dotnet-presentations/blazor-workshop/docs/05-authentication-and-authorization.md

 By default, the framework matches by type.
 We're asking for an instance of `UserStateProvider`, so the framework will give us the closest one in the ancestry.
 Or if there isn't one, we'll get `null`.
 It's also possible to match by a string-valued name, but we don't need that here.

 It might seem surprising that the `UserStateProvider` supplies *itself* to descendants.
-In fact, that's a commonly useful pattern, because it makes it easy to expose `public` method that descendants can invoke.
+In fact, that's a commonly useful pattern, because it makes it easy to expose `public` methods that descendants can invoke.
 In this case, we'll be calling its `SignIn` and `SignOut` methods soon.
 However, there's no requirement to follow this pattern: components can supply other values beside themselves as cascading values if they want.

 We don't really just want to display `Logged in: false`, so replace the markup in `UserState` as follows: